JensBender/loan-default-prediction/README-hf-hub.md

 The model was evaluated on a hold-out test set comprising 10% of the dataset (25,200 samples), which was not used during training or hyperparameter tuning.

 #### Factors
-The model's performance was analyzed across the entire test set.
-The key factors influencing predictions are related to the applicant's financial stability (e.g., `income`), demographic background (e.g., `age`), and regional risk indicators (e.g., the engineered `state_default_rate` feature).
+The model's performance was evaluated across the entire dataset.

 #### Metrics
 The primary evaluation metric was the **Area Under the Precision-Recall Curve (AUC-PR)**, which is well-suited for imbalanced datasets where the focus is on the minority class (default).
 Secondary metrics included **Precision**, **Recall**, and **F1-Score** for the positive class (default).
 The decision threshold was optimized to maximize the F1-score while ensuring a minimum recall of 0.75 and a minimum precision of 0.50.